zach-klippenstein/kotlin-interface-delegation-bug/README.md

 # kotlin-interface-delegation-bug

-Demo of a Kotlin compiler bug that prevents a Kotlin interface from implementing a Java interface by delegation.
+Demo of a Kotlin compiler bug that prevents a Kotlin interface from implementing a Java interface by delegation, when a method on the interface accepts a boxed primitive type.

 If you have a Java interface that looks like this:

 ```
-public interface Interface<T> {
+public interface Interface {
-  void doThing(@NotNull T arg);
+  void doThing(@NotNull Integer arg);
 }
 ```

 And a Kotlin class that tries implementing it using delegation, like this:

 ```
-class Implementation(delegate: Interface<Int>) : Interface<Int> by delegate {
+class Implementation(delegate: Interface) : Interface by delegate {

   override fun doThing(arg: Int) {
     TODO()